DaChro/ogh_summerschool_2019/docs/index.md

 This map contains some hotels and important points of interest to assist you in orientating.
 Since you are staying in different places, we have just added the locations of those hotels we had made pre-reservations at, along with the corresponding bus stops and directions to get to GEO 1.
-Not all of these points are of interest for you so you can deactivate them under "See data layers" If you want to know how to get to GEO 1 from a place that is not in the map, please contact me, or use the journey planner mentioned in "Public Transport".
+If you want to know how to get to GEO 1 from a place that is not in the map, please contact me or use the journey planner mentioned in "Public Transport".